 ProtonMail, widely acknowledged as one of the most secure email services, recently changed its IP logging policy after a police investigation resulted in the arrest of a user.

-The company logged a user’s account and collected their IP address, which it then handled to the French authorities, who subsequently arrested the user in France.
+The company logged a user’s account and collected their IP address, which was then handled by the French authorities, who subsequently arrested the user in France.

-The data handover was as a result of a legal request from a Swiss court, something ProtonMail was legally obliged to comply with.
+The data handover resulted from a legal request from a Swiss court, something ProtonMail was legally obliged to comply with.

 ProtonMail commented that it was not legally allowed to challenge this order.